alfonso-torres/eng84_Cloud_Computing_AWS/README.md

 ### What is Cloud Computing

 Cloud computing is a term used to describe the use of hardware and software delivered via network (usually the Internet).
 So is a paradigm that allows computing services to be offered through a network, which is usually the internet.
-Simply put, cloud computing is the delivery of computing services – including servers, storage, databases, networking, software, analytics and intelligence – over the Internet (“the cloud”).
+Simply put, cloud computing is the delivery of computing services – including servers, storage, databases, networking, software, analytics and intelligence – over the Internet (“the cloud”) based in ease of use, flexibility, robustness, cost.

 - Benefits: